Can You Sublimate On Glass? Step By Step Guide To Do It

 Step Two – Clean The Glass

-After applying the coating to the glass, you must clean your substrate’s glass surface.
-The side that has white coating is the one you need to clean.
-To do this, there’s no need to use any special type of chemical for it; normal soap is enough.
+Once you’ve poly-coated glass, you must clean your substrate’s glass surface.
+The side that has a white coating is the one you need to clean.
+No need to use any special type of chemical for it; normal soap is enough.

 Note: You can also use alcohol to clean the glass surface; it’s the best alternative to normal soap.
 Afterward, clean the glass with a paper towel.
-Also, make sure to dry the glass.
+Also, make sure to dry the glass before moving to the next step.

 Step Three – Print Image